cernylab/dnatco/README.md

-ReDNATCO
+DNATCO
 ===

-The main component of the ReDNATCO nucleic acid analyzing tool.
+The main component of the DNATCO nucleic acid analyzing tool.

 Prerequisites
 ---
-ReDNATCO is a Single Page Application written in [Typescript](https://www.typescriptlang.org/) and [React](https://react.dev/).
-ReDNATCO is mostly self-sufficient and implements majority of the required data processing functionality.
+DNATCO, also referred to as "ReDNATCO" during the major rewrite phase, is a Single Page Application written in [Typescript](https://www.typescriptlang.org/) and [React](https://react.dev/).
+DNATCO is mostly self-sufficient and implements majority of the required data processing functionality.

-Some additional functionality requires support from the [ReDNATCO server]() tool.
-It is recommended that you set up ReDNATCO server first before you set up ReDNATCO itself.
+Some additional functionality requires support from the [DNATCO server](src/server) tool.
+It is recommended that you set up DNATCO server first before you set up DNATCO itself.

-ReDNATCO requires [Node.js](https://nodejs.org) __version 18__ or above to build and run.
+DNATCO requires [Node.js](https://nodejs.org) __version 18__ or above to build and run.

 Build instructions
 ---
 As the very first step, use `git clone` to clone this repository.
 Once done, `cd` into the project's directory.
-Unless you told `git` otherwise, the project will be cloned into directory `rednatco`.
+Unless you told `git` otherwise, the project will be cloned into directory `dnatco`.

 Then make sure that you have also pulled all the submodules.
 Run